lmerwin/Bike-Store-Analysis-and-Visualization/README.md

 To proceed, I chose to assume that the data was recorded during 2018 making that year incomplete.
 Therefore my analysis covers 2016 and 2017 being the two complete years of data available.

 ### Step 2: Prepair the data for visualizaiton
-Since this data did nto need additional cleaning, I simply used SQL to join the necessary columns into a tabular format to import into Excel.
+Since this data did not need additional cleaning, I simply used SQL to join the necessary columns into a tabular format to import into Excel.
 I chose to focus my dashboard on sales from 2016 and 2017.

 ### Step 3: Visualize the data
 1. Aggregated the data using pivot tables focusing on the general groupings: